Konstanze Klosterhalfen: 2017

 On 4 February, she competed again in the 3000 m in Karlsruhe, finishing 6th out of 9 starters with a time of 8:51.75, a new personal best.

-Klosterhalfen's first major senior medal came at the European Indoor Championships in Belgrade in March, when she came second to Laura Muir to claim a silver in the 1500 m.
+Klosterhalfen's first major senior medal came in the 1500 m at the European Indoor Championships in Belgrade in March, when she came second to Laura Muir.

 In June, she ran the 1500 m at the Diamond League meet Golden Gala in Rome.
 With her time of 3:59.30, she became the first German woman to cover this distance in less than 4 minutes since 1990.
 At the 117th edition of the German Championships in Erfurt in July, Klosterhalfen's 1500 m winning time of 3:59.58 became a new championship record.
 She went to the European U23 Championships in Bydgoszcz later that month, and won the 1500 m final in 4:10.30.

 The 20-year-old went to the World Championships in London, from 4–13 August.
-She failed to move to the final from semi in the 1500 m event.
+She failed to move to the final from her semi in the 1500 m event.
 Later that month, Klosterhalfen competed again in the Diamond Race meet at the Müller Grand Prix Birmingham in the UK.
 Sifan Hassan won the 3000 m event in 8:28.90, with her following in at 8:29.89, a new national record.
 With this run, she improved on her personal best by nearly 17 seconds and Irina Mikitenko's German national record by half a second.
 Her time was the first German women's record in a non-hurdle track event since 2000.

 At the European Cross Country Championships in Šamorín, Slovakia in December, Klosterhalfen placed second (20:25 minutes) on a 6.28 km course in the U23 women's division.
 Germany took the silver in the U23 team ranking.
-She returned at the last day of the year to the 5 km Sparkassen-Elite-Lauf der Frauen in Trier for her second time.
-The run was won with a new personal best of 15:34 minutes.
+She returned at the last day of the year to the Bitburger-Silvesterlauf 5 km for her second time, winning the event with a new personal best of 15:34 minutes.